Please download the links below to see the AFBR manuscript template:

 Preparation of Manuscripts

 Manuscripts must be submitted only in English and should be written according to sound grammar and proper terminology.
 Manuscript submission must be applied once in order to obtain only one submission ID number.
-More than one submission for a single manuscript can lose the chance of the manuscript consideration.
+More than one submission for a single manuscript can lose the chance of manuscript consideration.
 The manuscript must be accompanied by a Title Page including the title and author(s) name.

 English Language Writing